 Luckily, the more drastic of these potential effects are very rare indeed, while the vast majority of people with age-related spinal stenosis will suffer no discomfort whatsoever, or only mild aches and pains.

 Still need more detail?
-Read my simple spinal stenosis explanation article.
+Read our simple spinal stenosis explanation article.

 Born with a narrow central canal?
 Read about congenital spinal stenosis.